 In Cold Blood (1966) is a “nonfiction novel” by Truman Capote about the actual 1959 murders of a Kansas farm family.
 It was made into a film starring Robert Blake in 1967.

 “Bungle in the Jungle” is a song by the British prog-rock band Jethro Tull, from their 1974 album War Child.

-Here whitey, whitey, whitey! –Here, Caucasian … –Here’s a great idea: sprinkle the trail with Cheez Whiz, Velveeta, white bread.
+Here, whitey, whitey, whitey, whitey, whitey, whitey! –Here, Caucasian … –We got idea: sprinkle trail with Cheez Whiz, white bread, Velveeta.
 White devil can’t resist.

 Cheez Whiz and Velveeta are both processed cheese-like products that have a remarkably long shelf life.
 Both are produced by Kraft.
 Cheez Whiz was first sold in 1952.
 Velveeta was first made in 1918 by the Monroe Cheese Company; Kraft bought the rights to it in 1927.

 Continuity!
 Script girl!

 In filmmaking, the script supervisor (or continuity supervisor) ensures that there is uniformity within each scene and from scene to scene throughout the picture.
 This person also logs progress on the screenplay.
 In the early days of the industry, until the early 1940s, the position was generally held by women, which is where the term “script girl” comes from, but by the 1950s the job was pretty evenly balanced between men and women.

 I invade Poland, und, Goebbels. –Sieg heil! –Where are you?
 Mein buddies?